Theory of Operation

 The noise floor in the original file does come along for the ride.
 It is amplified by the same gain as the speech.
 But the philosophy here is pragmatic: WaxOn is a prep tool for DAW editing.
 If the noise is bad enough to matter, it will be treated in the DAW (or in a dedicated NR tool like RX).
 Getting the speech to the right level for editing is the higher priority.

-For stereo output, the NR-for-measurement paths use the same per-channel split as the main NR stage: stereo is split into independent mono channels, each denoised separately, then rejoined before the loudnorm analysis.
+For stereo output, the NR-for-measurement paths use the same per-channel split: stereo is split into independent mono channels, each denoised separately, then rejoined before the loudnorm analysis.
 This ensures consistent, balanced noise removal for accurate measurement regardless of channel layout.

 Cost